CCMS-UCSD/CCMS-Integration-Tests/README.md

 1. description - this is the description to be human readable
 1. regressioncountviews - this is the set of semicolon separated views that we will check for the total number of rows to be present

+optional columns

+1. enable - 1 for enabled, 0 for disabled, if nothing is provided its enabled by default

 An example can be found [here](https://github.com/CCMS-UCSD/CCMSDeployments/blob/master/fast_test_workflow/test-workflow/test_tasks.tsv).

 Additionally, we have integrated this utility into github actions but can be called manually in this fashion: